How to Do Payroll in Tennessee: What Every Employer Needs to Know

 Please note that reporting schedules and depositing employment taxes are different.
 Regardless of the payment schedule you are on, you only report taxes quarterly on Form 941 or annually on Form 944.

-Step 10: Complete year-end payroll reports.
+Step 10: Do year-end payroll tax reports.
 Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
 You must provide these forms to employees no later than Jan.
 31 of the following year.

 Learn more about doing payroll yourself in our guide on how to do payroll.
 It has a free checklist you can download to make sure you don’t miss any steps.